DISABILITY HISTORY THROUGH PRIMARY SOURCES

 Explore–including a brief overview of the topic–in this Disability History primary source set from Emerging America.

 - The Library of Congress offers many relevant collections.
-Start with these portals.
+Start with these portals and posts.

 - Veterans History Project page on disability